brucou/-rxcc-state/README.md

 hierarchical extended state producer.
 This library offers a way to define, and use such class of state machines.

-The major motivation for this library has been the specifications and implementation of user interfaces.
+The major motivation for this library has been the specification and implementation of user interfaces.
 As a matter of fact, to [every user interface can be associated a computation](https://brucou.github.io/posts/user-interfaces-as-reactive-systems/#reactive-systems-as-automata) relating a user input to an action to be performed on the interfaced systems.
 That computation often has a logic organized around a limited set of control states.
 For instance, a train